scienxlab/notebooks/README.md

 * My entire collection of notebooks for teaching is here: [https://github.com/agilescientific/geocomputing](https://github.com/agilescientific/geocomputing)
 * I have several notebooks about machine learning pitfalls here: [https://github.com/equinor/ml-pitfalls/tree/main/notebooks](https://github.com/equinor/ml-pitfalls/tree/main/notebooks)
 * Aaaand I have this undifferentiated pile of notebooks [https://github.com/kwinkunks/notebooks](https://github.com/kwinkunks/notebooks)

+## Getting started

+- Download this project from GitHub.
+If you're not sure what to do, click on the **Code** button, then download the ZIP file.
+Move the folder to wherever you keep your projects.
+- If you don't have Python on your computer, install `uv` by following [the instructions on this page](https://docs.astral.sh/uv/getting-started/installation/).
+This program will let you manage Python projects on your computer.
+- Open a command prompt (Windows) or terminal (Mac, Linux) and change directory to the `notebooks` folder you unzipped earlier.
+- Type `uv sync` to create a virtual environment on your machine.